Mahen4/Java-TaskTracker/README.md

 A lightweight command-line based task manager, built entirely with **Java 21**, without the use of any external libraries or frameworks.

-This project was inspired by the [roadmap.sh](https://roadmap.sh/projects/task-tracker) challenge and designed to help reinforce core programming concepts in Java, such as **OOP, layered architecture, file handling**, and **error management**.
+This project was inspired by the [roadmap.sh](https://roadmap.sh/projects/task-tracker) backend project idea and designed to help reinforce core programming concepts in Java, such as **OOP, layered architecture, file handling**, and **error management**.

 ## 📌 Features & Usage